denovo/Antenna-faq/docs/CloudCollectionsandData.md

 ----

-## Getting your Data back put of the CLoud Collection
+## Getting your Data back put of the CLoud Collection - LookUp Tables

-CSV export
+To export your data back out of the CLoudCollection you can simply choose the CSV export option at the top of the page.

+This will create a CSV file of the data which can be opened and edited in Google/Excel etc.

+Currently the exported data will include additional columns which may not to be deleted.

+You can also use this method to create lookup tables for Data Reporting with durations included as the CSV file will include media durations

 -----